-Later, after a decade, we witnessed that cloud and its services became a game changer and the deciding factor of the existence of many software organizations.
-Organizations can meet business demands in a quicker way and by achieving scalable cost by using Software as a Service, thus helping them to focus on their core business.
-Software as a Service (SaaS) testing using cloud minimizes the hiccups that arise in traditional testing thereby providing infinite effective storage and flexibility via distributed environment.
+Later, after a decade, we witnessed that the cloud and its services became a game-changer and the deciding factor in the existence of many software organizations.
+Organizations can meet business demands in a quicker way and by achieving scalable costs by using Software as a Service, thus helping them to focus on their core business.
+Software as a Service (SaaS) testing using the cloud minimizes the hiccups that arise in traditional testing thereby providing infinite effective storage and flexibility via distributed environment.

 SaaS is a software distribution model in which applications are hosted by a vendor or service provider and made available to the customers over a network, typically the internet.

 SaaS Testing refers to the methods used to ensure that applications built using the software as a service model of development function as designed.

 It also ensures the performance, security, and reliability of an application by leveraging the cloud-based infrastructure and computing resources to perform for a regular on-premise platform.

 Objectives of SaaS Testing should be:

 - SaaS deployments should take less time than on-premise software deployments.